MarShon Brooks: New Jersey/Brooklyn Nets (2011–2013)

 Brooks was drafted by the Boston Celtics with the 25th pick in the 2011 NBA draft, but the Celtics immediately traded Brooks to the New Jersey Nets for the Nets' 27th overall pick in the draft (JaJuan Johnson) and a second round pick in the 2014 NBA draft.
 On February 8, 2012, Brooks was selected to participate in the 2012 BBVA Rising Stars Challenge.
 He was drafted by Team Chuck.
 On May 14, 2012, the NBA announced that Brooks finished 10th in the Rookie of the Year voting with 4 total points.
 The winner was Cleveland Cavaliers guard Kyrie Irving.
 A few days later the NBA announced that Brooks had been named to the NBA All-Rookie Second Team.
 In 56 games Brooks averaged 12.6 points (3rd among rookies), 3.6 rebounds, 2.3 assists and 0.93 steals.

 On November 9, 2012, Brooks sprained his left ankle during the team's morning shootaround.
 Brooks would miss two games.
 In the beginning of the 2012–13 season, Brooks saw decreased playing time from Nets head coach Avery Johnson.
 Brooks admitted to having "confidence issues" early in the year.
 When P.J.
 Carlesimo became the team's coach, he gave Brooks more minutes.
 When Brooks was asked about Carlesimo he said, "I've got a lot more confidence.
 That's helped my game a lot."

 On April 3, 2013, in place of the injured Joe Johnson against the Cleveland Cavaliers, Brooks scored a career-high in 27 points on 12-of-16 shooting in a 113–95 win.

 Boston Celtics (2013–2014)

-Brooks was traded to the Boston Celtics on July 12, 2013, along with Keith Bogans, Kris Humphries, Gerald Wallace, Kris Joseph and three first round picks in a blockbuster deal that sent Celtics stars Kevin Garnett, Paul Pierce and Jason Terry as well as prospect D.J.
+Brooks was traded back to the Boston Celtics on July 12, 2013, along with Keith Bogans, Kris Humphries, Gerald Wallace, Kris Joseph and three first-round picks in a blockbuster deal that sent Celtics stars Kevin Garnett, Paul Pierce and Jason Terry as well as prospect D.J.
 White to the Nets.
 He was one of two players traded to the team that originally drafted them: Brooks was drafted by Boston in 2011 and Kris Joseph was drafted by Boston in the 2012 NBA draft.

 On January 1, 2014, he was assigned to the Maine Red Claws.
 On January 9, he was recalled by the Celtics.